ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 3. Click **Create a workspace**.
 4. Select **Location type** as {{site.data.keyword.on-prem}} or {{site.data.keyword.off-prem}}.

-   For {{site.data.keyword.on-prem}} location types, select the name of the created satellite location from the **Satellite Location** list.
+   For {{site.data.keyword.on-prem}} location types, select your satellite location from the **Satellite Location** list.

    For {{site.data.keyword.off-prem}} location types, select the IBM Cloud region that is closest to your physical location from the **Satellite Location** list.
 For the list of available IBM Cloud regions, see [IBM Cloud regions](/docs/power-iaas?topic=power-iaas-ibm-cloud-reg).

-5. In the **Details** section, provide a name for the workspace and select the resource groups.
+5. In the **Details** section, provide a name for the workspace and select a resource group.
 6. Click **Continue**.
-The selected workspace details are displayed on the Summary page.
-   Review the estimated cost on the Summary page.
+Review the workspace details and estimated cost on the Summary page.
 7. Select **I agree to the Terms and conditions** checkbox.
 8. Click **Create**.
 You are redirected to the **Workspaces** page where you can select an existing workspace.

-For more information about appropriate region for your workspace, see [IBM Cloud regions](/docs/power-iaas?topic=power-iaas-ibm-cloud-reg).
+For more information about the appropriate region for your workspace, see [IBM Cloud regions](/docs/power-iaas?topic=power-iaas-ibm-cloud-reg).